dbsiegel/genologics-geneus-lims-tools/README.md

 Java/groovy interface to Genologics Geneus LIMS via REST API and postgreSQL db.

-Copyright (C) 2012 Deborah Siegel, Suzanne Paquette
+Copyright (C) 2012 Suzanne Paquette, Deborah Siegel

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by